Jackminingmax/inventory-system/README.md

 You can delete items and categories and the program will take care of reusing those slots and re-ordering everything.

+Categories are implemented into an AVL Tree, and the items are inserted into a dynamic array inside the AVL tree.

+Categories can currently handle up to 999 items each.

 To end the program, just enter 0 at the hub.
 Exiting any other way will not save the changes you've made.